fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 The speed of completing the course is flexible, and exercises can be submitted until 23:59 [EET](https://en.wikipedia.org/wiki/Eastern_European_Time) on 1 March 2023.

-However, note that the deadline for taking exam for University of Helsinki credits is 10.1.2023.

 Exercise completion time statistics can be found via the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).

 ### Course channel in Discord and Telegram